 - Preheat oven to 300F.
 Grease baking pan of choice (either an 8-9 inch fluted flan tin, a bread dish or muffin tin) and dust with flour OR lightly moisten baking paper and line tin.

 - Whizz 9 oz almonds and baking powder in food processor until finely ground, but be careful not to go too far or you’ll end up with almond butter.
+Take it to the consistency of raw grits.
 Set aside in bowl.

 - Whizz eggs, sugar, bananas and cinnamon for about 5 minutes or until pale and really fluffy.
 Pour over almond meal and stir through.